Artemis-RGB/Artemis/README.md

  * Logitech G810 (untested)
  * Logitech G410 (untested)

-Razer BlackWidow Chroma support coming soon.
+Razer BlackWidow Chroma support will be included in the next release.

 For any keyboards/games/effects we'd love PRs!